 Few startups last past their first year — even fewer last more than five.
 M&J Communications is still going strong after 25 years.
-As a well-established, global distributor for SATCOM and broadcast products, we’re proud to have stood the test of time and maintained our core values throughout the period.
+As a well-established, global distributor for SATCOM equipment and broadcast products, we’re proud to have stood the test of time and maintained our core values throughout the period.

 It’s time to mark our 25th anniversary by looking back on our roots, examining what we accomplished, and making plans for the future.